wildcloud/wildcloud-storage/README.md

 ## LICENSE

-Project is licensed under the terms of the GNU Affero General Public License.
+Project is licensed under the terms of the Apache 2 License.

-*Other licensing options are open for discussion.*